-KU Wichita Internal clinics recognize that reducing the spread of COVID-19 (Coronavirus) is our top priority for the health and safety of our patients, staff and the community.
-Our clinics remain open at this time and precautions are being taken.
+KU Wichita Internal Medicine Clinics recognize that reducing the spread of COVID-19 (Coronavirus) is our top priority for the health and safety of our patients, staff and the community.
+Please see below for COVID-19 updates for our clinic.

 Telehealth appointments are now available.
 Please call to make an appointment.